Colorado Sports Betting – How To Bet On Sports Legally In CO

 Each of the sportsbooks mentioned above provides an impressive range of sports coverage that spans domestic, international, and niche sports categories.

 - Wimbledon Betting

 - USFL Betting

 - UFC 274 Betting

 - 2022 MLB Betting

 Biggest Sports Betting Cities in Colorado

-Sports betting in Colorado is centered in Denver and consists of betting on the Rockies (MLB), Avalanche (NHL), Nuggets (NBA) and the Broncos (NFL).
+Sports betting in Colorado is currently available through state-regulated sportsbooks and through online sportsbooks legally operating offshore.
+The wagering opportunities are heavily focused on Denver, sports betting since the state's primary teams consist of the Rockies (MLB), Avalanche (NHL), Nuggets (NBA), and the Broncos (NFL).
 Granted, residents can bet on any other team outside of their state, but most CO bettors wager on their local teams.
 Bettors are lucky to have this many local teams, as some states do not have any major franchises to rally behind.

 No, you will not.
 Placing bets at offshore online sportsbooks does not violate any state laws and state-regulated sports betting is just around the corner.

-If voters approve the pending ballot measure, then mobile betting apps will legally be available from both state-licensed sportsbooks as well as offshore sportsbooks operating online.
+Yes, but it will be a few months before state-regulated mobile sportsbooks will be available.
 Currently, mobile sports betting apps are offered through the sportsbooks you see recommended on this page.